Who We Are

 Soizic’s passion lies in supporting nonprofits focused on gender equality, arts education, and environmental protection.
 At A to Be Partners, she is excited to contribute her expertise in helping organizations raise funds and develop thorough internal processes to achieve their missions.

 In her free time, Soizic enjoys admiring seagulls and seashells at the beach with her young daughter, partner, and rescue dog, and creating large ceramic vessels.
-She lives in Los Angeles and holds Master's Degrees in International Relations and Political Science from Sciences Po Lyon, France.
+She lives in Los Angeles and holds a Master's Degrees in International Relations and Political Science from Sciences Po Lyon, France.

 “The A to Be team understands what it takes to raise funds for operations, programs, and impact.
 They are a trusted partner, listening to our needs, and meeting us where we are in our organizational development and capacity.
 A to Be helps us tell our story to funders and donors, streamline our systems, and stay on track to reaching our goals.”